 New 16 - 18 year old students

-We want to ensure that those students coming to us will not be disadvantaged in any way by the pandemic and get a quality experience and the appropriate advice and guidance on entry.
-However, we need to ensure we comply with Government guidance and prospective students will receive a specific appointment which to come to a specific location in one of our campuses between Thursday 20 August (GCSE results day) and Friday 4 September.
+We want to ensure that those students coming to us get a quality experience and the appropriate advice and guidance on entry.
+Therefore, all new 16-18 students will receive a specific appointment, by email or post, which will include the date, time and location, to come into College to enrol between Thursday 24 August and Tuesday 5 September.

 Key information for students and parents is below:

-- All Year 11 students will be contacted in early August with confirmation of the time of their enrolment appointment.
-Students can bring one adult or family member with them and must arrive no more than 5 minutes before their scheduled appointment.
+- All Year 11 students will be contacted in August with confirmation of the time of their enrolment appointment.
+Students can bring an adult or family member with them and must arrive no more than 5 minutes before their scheduled appointment.